Anisotropic properties of graphene nanocomposites for high voltage insulation

 Objective: Understand the anisotropic electric field grading properties of graphene composite materials based on silicone rubber matrix.
 Goals: 1.
 Develop a measurement method to study the anisotropic electric field grading properties of rubber sheets; 2.
-Test and Benchmark the anisotropic properties of exfoliated graphite and thermally reduced graphene oxide in a silicone rubber matrix against a commercially utilized material (Zinc oxide-filled composite); 3.
+Test and Benchmark the anisotropic properties of exfoliated graphite and thermally reduced graphene oxide in a silicone rubber matrix against two commercially utilized materials (HTV and BaTiO3); 3.
 Analyze and understand the measurement results and material properties via finite-element calculations.

 Expected results and effects

-Results of this project will help in understanding the anisotropic electric properties of the graphene composites.
-In addition, development of testing methods for materials’ anisotropic property characterization will be addressed.
-These material parameters and testing methods are the basis in modern HVDC bushing design.
+Results of this project helped in understanding the anisotropic as well as non-linear electric properties of the two different graphene oxide-silicone rubber composites.
+In addition, electrical testing methods, instrumentation, as well as electrode system for materials’ anisotropic property characterization were developed.
+These material parameters and testing methods are the basis in design of modern high voltage power apparatuses.
 Design, prototyping and testing of new types of HVDC bushings with graphene composites as field grading materials are foreseen.
-This study will provide a solid foundation in future application of graphene composites in power apparatuses.

 Planned approach and implementation